Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Tag Heuer, for instance, constructed a tourbillon watch with a 16,000$ valuation.
 Needless to say, but for the majority of customers, even that is not affordable enough to persuade them into buying.

 China has made giant leaps in the last couple of decades, slowly but firmly closing the gap with the renowned markets in the watch industry.
-They’ve also entered the prestigious mechanical movement sector and are now the biggest producers of affordable tourbillon watches in terms of items sold.
+They’ve also entered the prestigious mechanical movement sector and are now the biggest producers of tourbillon watches in terms of items sold.

 Chinese versions cost anywhere between the upper half of hundreds to several thousand.